IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    bit less than is the case with TCP Reno, for example.
 TCP is generally used to transmit whole files; the file is then like a source with an infinite bitrate until the whole file has been transmitted.
-SCReAM, on the other hand, has a source whose rate is limited to a value close to the available transmit rate and often below that value; the effect is that SCReAM has less opportunity to grab free capacity than a TCP-based file transfer.
+SCReAM, on the other hand, has a source which rate is limited to a value close to the available transmit rate and often below that value; the effect is that SCReAM has less opportunity to grab free capacity than a TCP-based file transfer.
 To compensate for this, it is RECOMMENDED to let SCReAM reduce the congestion window less than what is the case with TCP when loss events occur.

+   Handling of ECN-CE differs depending on which mode SCReAM operates: o Classic ECN : The CWND is scaled by a fixed value (BETA_ECN)
+   o L4S :

+   TODO  Continue here

    An ECN event is detected if the n_ECN counter in the feedback report has increased since the previous received feedback.
 Once an ECN